 The reasons for mulching vary.
-If weeds are a serious problem, it is suggested that an area to be mulched be first covered with black polyethylene sheets for several months to kill the weeds.
-The sheets need to be anchored to the soil to prevent movement.
-After removal of the polyethylene, mulch can be laid down and will be more effective in weed control.
-Digging out weeds manually before mulching is also effective.
+If weeds are a serious problem, the common recommendation is that an area to be mulched has to be cover up with black polyethylene sheets for several months to kill the weeds.
+The sheets need to be tie dow